 Ensuring children facing multiple risk factors are protected through integrating policies that impact on the country’s most vulnerable children and their families

-Providing the proper support and care to make sure these vulnerable teenagers are not exposed to any further risks due to their homelessness
+Providing the proper support and care to make sure these vulnerable teenagers have somewhere safe and supportive to live

 Learn more and take action